 For detailed instructions for making bath bombs, as well as a list of troubleshooting when something goes wrong, sign up to the weekly email and get access to my Exclusive Content for Email Subscribers page.

 If you are new to making bath bombs or shower fizzies, consider making it your starting point.
-To subscribe, just click here and you will get access to the link.

 How to Mold Bath Bombs